mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 </figure>

 ####Advanced Features
 LaTeX has advanced features beyond its efficiency, aesthetic, and price.
 It is portable in size and compatibility; plain text files are light and the LaTeX system is available for every operating system.
 This makes version control possible, which is great for documents that are updated often, like resumés and papers with multiple drafts.
-It also means a document can be worked on by people across different operating systems and at the same time.
+It also means a document can be worked on by multiple people simultaneously and across operating systems.

-For long documents, LaTeX outperforms Word at arranging chapters, sections, references, and figures, and because it is lightweight, it won't crash when documents become large -- unlike Word.
+For long documents, LaTeX outperforms Word at arranging chapters, sections, references, and figures, and because it is lightweight, it won't crash when documents become large -- like Word will.
 There are also thousands of auxiliary packages that add functionality to the base LaTex system.
 You can create math equations, elaborate tables, Gantt charts, flow charts, and even vector graphics with the available packages.
 Take advantage of these for nearly unlimited control over a document's output.
 A quick Google search will locate them.

 ###How to Use LaTeX

 #### Choose a Program
 LaTeX differs from word processors in that it doesn't have a native graphical user interface, so there are a few ways it can be used.
 The fastest way to start is with a web-based program that has nothing to install.
-These are free for personal use, have nice interfaces, and will make it easy to learn the basics of creating LaTeX documents.
-However, I recommend turning off the auto-compile feature as this will not allow you to focus on the content of the work, as intended with LaTeX.
+These are free for personal use, have nice interfaces, and make it easy to learn the basics of creating LaTeX documents.
+However, I recommend turning off the auto-compile feature as this does not allow you to focus on the content of the work, as intended with LaTeX.
 Try one of these websites, create an account, and get started.

 ##### Web Apps - Easiest Way to Start

 * <a markdown="0" target="_blank" href="https://www.writelatex.com/">WriteLaTeX</a>
 * <a markdown="0" target="_blank" href="https://www.sharelatex.com/">ShareLaTeX</a>

-If you want to manage your files locally, rather than deal with the website every time, there are many free available programs.
+If you want to manage your files locally, rather than deal with the website every time, there are many free programs.
 All are similar, but I would suggest <a markdown="0" target="_blank" href="http://sourceforge.net/projects/texstudio/?source=dlp">TeXstudio</a>.
 It has features that make learning and debugging easy, and the interface is approachable.
-These applications install like any program and include all the packages you need to begin.  **If you are going to be using LaTeX for more than just a resumé, having it on your computer is ideal.**  Follow the installation instructions and start a new document.
+These applications install like any program and include the packages you need to begin.  **If you are going to be using LaTeX for more than just a resumé, having it on your computer is ideal.**  Follow the installation instructions and start a new document.

 ##### Programs to Compile on Your Own Computer